 Your staff use assessment to help learners embed and use knowledge fluently, develop their understanding, and gain, extend and improve their skills, not memorising disconnected facts.

 the evaluation of what knowledge and skills learners have gained against expectations

-To make their judgement, inspectors will look at:
+To make their judgement, inspectors will look at the following:

-- Conversations about what they have remembered about the knowledge and skills they have acquired and how their learning enables them to connect ideas.
+Conversations about what they have remembered, the knowledge and skills they have acquired, and how their learning enables them to connect ideas.

 When considering curriculum implementation, education and training providers need to ensure the following:

 Your staff have developed a well-constructed, well-taught curriculum that leads to good results, reflecting what learners have learned.

 Your staff ensure that disadvantaged learners and learners with SEND acquire the knowledge and skills they need to succeed in life.